 - The transfer of several embryos increases the probability of success.
 Multiple embryo transfers also increase the risk of multiple pregnancies.
 This carries a risk to both mother and baby.

 - Ovarian Hyperstimulation Syndrome: Gonadotropins given to mature multiple follicles may show symptoms of ovarian hyperstimulation syndrome, which includes increased ovarian size, nausea, and vomiting, accumulation of fluid in the abdomen, breathing difficulties, increased concentration of RBCs, kidney and liver problems.

 - Many have worried that the use of fertility drugs could lead to an increased risk of cancer—in particular, breast, ovarian, and uterine (including endometrial) cancers.
 Studies and researches are being carried out regarding this.

 - Pregnancies that occur with IVF are associated with increased risks of certain conditions: pre-eclampsia, placenta previa, placental abruption, and gestational diabetes.

-- In about 2 to 5 percent of the cases of IVF treatment, ectopic (tubal, cervical and abdominal) pregnancies have occurred.
+- In about 2 to 5 percent of the cases of IVF treatment, ectopic (tubal, cervical, and abdominal) pregnancies have occurred.

-- Many believe that IVF babies seem to be at a slightly increased risk for birth defects.
+- Many believe that IVF babies seem to be at a slightly increased risk of birth defects.
 This is, however, due to delayed conception and the underlying infertility issues, and sometimes due to multiple pregnancies.

 IVF, despite all its benefits and risks, is financially draining as it is an expensive procedure.
 In the US, an average cycle, from egg retrieval to embryo transplant, costs from $10,000 to $15,000.
 The average cost is around $8000 in the U.K. and in Australia, $3000 – $6000 in Europe, $3000 in India, $7000 in Thailand and Malaysia, and about $4000 in South Africa.